xakz/after-dark/index.md

       </tr>
       <tr>
         <td><a href="#table-of-contents">Table Of Contents</a></td>
         <td>Help users locate and share information on your site.
-By providing a <abbr title="Table Of Contents">TOC</abbr>, users will spend less time scrolling to locate information in larger documents, and are more likely to <i>deep link</i> to specific information on a page.</td>
+By providing a <abbr title="Table Of Contents">TOC</abbr>, users will spend less time scrolling to locate information in larger documents and are more likely to <i>deep link</i> to specific information on a page.</td>
       </tr>
       <tr>
         <td>Analytics</td>